KelvenH/Guitar-Vault/README.md

 ------
 # TESTING

-The majority of testing is performed during the development of the project.
+The majority of testing is performed manually during the development of the project.
 Upon completion of the project, there were a small number of known bugs but primarily there is a number of aspects relating to content / planned functionality which was unable to accomodate by the deadline.
 Additional testing was also performed across the site.
 A summary of the key call outs from all testing activities is summarised below, with any key oustanding matters also reflected in either the Bugs or Future Enhancement sections.
 Further information for each of the testing activities is available in the collapsible sections below.
+Note that attempts to run the django site through django-html-validator was unsuccesful (time constraints did not permit further investigation on how to correctly install and use this package).

 <details>